SerenityOS

-SerenityOS is a free and open source desktop operating system that has been in continuous development since 2018.
-Initially the one-man project of Swedish programmer Andreas Kling, SerenityOS is now developed by a community of hobbyists.
-The system supports the x86-64 instruction set, features a preemptive kernel, and hosts multiple complex applications including its own web browser and integrated development environment (IDE).
+SerenityOS is a free and open source desktop operating system.
+It features a preemptive kernel, currently supports x86-64, ARM, and RISC-V based computers, and hosts multiple complex applications including its own web browser and integrated development environment (IDE).

+SerenityOS began development in 2018 as a solo project by Swedish programmer Andreas Kling.
+It is maintained by a community of hobbyists on GitHub where it is described as "a love letter to '90s user interfaces with a custom Unix-like core" that "does not cater to non-technical users".

 History

-Kling began developing the project in part to aid his recovery from addiction, and as such the name of the project derives from the Serenity Prayer.
-As of 2021, Kling works full-time on SerenityOS, supported by community donations.
+Andreas Kling previously worked at Nokia and later at Apple on the WebKit team.
+He began developing the project in part to aid his recovery from addiction, and as such the name of the project derives from the Serenity Prayer.
+Starting in 2021, Kling began working full-time on SerenityOS, supported by community donations.
+On June 3rd, 2024, he stepped down as a project lead from the project (keeping his role as a maintainer) to work on the Ladybird browser.
+Three months later, on October 4th, 2024, he removed himself from a maintainer list in the SerenityOS repository, and updated his mail mapping alias from kling at serenityos.org to andreas at ladybird.org in the forked Ladybird repository.

-Features
+Features and development

 SerenityOS aims to be a modern Unix-like operating system, with a look and feel that emulates 1990s operating systems such as Microsoft Windows and Mac OS.
 Incorporating third-party code into the system is discouraged.
-The web browser for instance, does not use a preexisting web engine such as WebKit, instead using its own known as LibWeb.
+The web browser, for instance, does not use a pre-existing web engine such as WebKit, instead using its own Browser (built on LibWeb engine).
 There is a collection of ported software, such as GCC, Git and Doom, with varying levels of functionality.

 Development does not adhere to a release cycle; as such, there are no releases.
 Additionally, no binary distributions are provided and prospects are expected to build the system from source.
-The system is written in what the authors call "Serenity C++", a variant of C++ that lacks exceptions and features its own standard library.
+The system is written in what the authors call "Serenity C++", a C++ coding style that avoids exceptions and features its own standard library.

-The relative popularity of SerenityOS compared to other hobbyist systems is in part due to the modest success of Kling's YouTube channel, where he uploads videos of him developing parts of the system alongside demos and monthly progress updates.
+The relative popularity of SerenityOS compared to other hobbyist systems is in part due to the modest success of Kling's YouTube channel, where he uploaded videos of himself developing parts of the system alongside demos and monthly progress updates (until April 2024, where the last update was hosted by Andrew Kaster, project’s core developer).

+Work is currently at the early stages to support AArch64 and RISC-V based processors.